-In November 2019, we entered into a loan and security agreement, or the Loan Agreement, with PacWest, under which we borrowed \$10.0 million.
-Borrowings under the Loan Agreement are collateralized by substantially all of our assets, excluding intellectual property.
-As of June 30, 2021, we had \$9.7 million in outstanding borrowings under the Loan Agreement and interest on the loan balance accrues at a variable annual rate equal to the greater of (i) the prime rate, as defined in the Loan Agreement, plus 0.25% or (ii) 5.00%.
+In November 2019, we entered into a loan and security agreement with PacWest, under which we borrowed \$10.0 million.
+Borrowings under the loan and security agreement are collateralized by substantially all of our assets, excluding intellectual property.
+As of June 30, 2021, we had \$9.7 million in outstanding borrowings under the loan and security agreement and interest on the loan balance accrues at a variable annual rate equal to the greater of (i) the prime rate, as defined in the loan and security agreement, plus 0.25% or (ii) 5.00%.
 Interest-only payments on the loan balance were required to be paid on a monthly basis through May 21, 2021.
 Subsequent to the interest-only period, we have made equal monthly payments of principal plus interest and are required to do so until the loan matures in November 2023.
-In addition, under the Loan Agreement, we are obligated to pay a one-time \$0.5 million fee to PacWest upon the closing of this offering.
-The Loan Agreement also contains customary representations, warranties and covenants and provisions related to events of default, including payment defaults, breaches of covenants, change of control and occurrence of a material adverse effect.
+In September 2021, we entered into an amendment to our loan and security agreement, pursuant to which we borrowed \$10.0 million under a new term loan and used the proceeds of such new term loan to repay the outstanding balance on the prior term loan.
+In addition, as a result of the amendment, prior to December 31, 2022, we have the ability to request one or more additional term loans in an aggregate principal amount of \$10.0 million.
+Interest on amounts outstanding accrues at a variable annual rate equal to the greater of (i) the prime rate plus 0.25% or (ii) 4.75%.
+As a result of the amendment, we are required to make interest-only payments on any outstanding balances through December 31, 2022.
+Subsequent to the interest-only period, we will be required to make equal monthly payments of principal plus interest until the loan matures on June 30, 2024.
+In addition, under the loan and security agreement, as amended, we are obligated to pay a one-time fee between \$0.8 million to \$1.0 million to PacWest, depending on the timing and occurrence of specified events, including upon the closing of this offering.
+As a result of the amendment, we are also obligated to pay PacWest a fee of 1.0% of the aggregate principal amounts then outstanding if any term loans are repaid prior to September 17, 2022.
+The loan and security agreement, as amended, contains customary representations, warranties and covenants and also includes customary events of default, including payment defaults, breaches of covenants, a change of control and occurrence of a material adverse effect.